JingyangOu/JingyangOu.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am currently an undergraduate student in the Turing Class at the School of Information, Renmin University of China.
-In Fall 2025, I will be a Ph.D. candidate at the Gaoling School of Artificial Intelligence, Renmin University, advised by Prof. [Chongxuan Li](https://zhenxuan00.github.io/).
+I am currently an undergraduate student in the Turing Class at the School of Information, Renmin University of China, advised by Prof. [Chongxuan Li](https://zhenxuan00.github.io/).

 My research interests lie in deep generative models and reinforcement learning.
 Recently, I have been focusing on diffusion language models.